|

 COVER ME BABE (1970).

 Robert Forster is riding high nowadays, with his kick-ass, Oscar-nominated 'comeback' in JACKIE BROWN.
-Of course, SC fans have never forgotten the guy, who started his career with the acclaimed MEDIUM COOL, but continued to pay his rent with drive-in gems like ALLIGATOR, STUNTS and VIGILANTE.
+Of course, SC fans have never forgotten the guy, who started his career with the acclaimed MEDIUM COOL, then continued to pay his rent with drive-in gems like ALLIGATOR, STUNTS and VIGILANTE.
 But if you want a look at the type of over-baked tripe which helped kill off his promising career back in the early '70s, COVER ME BABE is a prime example (along with equally obscure fare like 1970's PIECES OF DREAMS, in which Priest Forster falls for Lauren Hutton).
-It starts like some tripped-out US-version of EL TOPO--complete with a vast desert, topless babes, and an overdose of hippie-dippy, avant-garde imagery that left me in awe.
-Too bad, this four-minute intro is only a college film project by director Tony Hall (Forster); and for this pre-BANYON gig, he plays a cynical, anti-establishment filmmaker who's always bucking The System.
-Of course, he's also a heartless bastard (glimpsed when he opportunistically films a beach tragedy involving a child), manipulating everyone around him and doing anything to finish his latest work.
+It starts like some tripped-out US-version of EL TOPO -- complete with a vast desert, topless babes, and an overdose of hippie-dippy, avant-garde imagery that left me in awe.
+Too bad, this four-minute intro is only a tripped-out college film project by director Tony Hall (Forster); and for this pre-BANYON/NAKIA gig, he plays a cynical, pushy, ultra-indulgent wannabe-filmmaker who's always bucking The System and flushing away every Establishment opportunity handed him.
+Of course, he's also a heartless bastard (glimpsed when he opportunistically films a beach tragedy involving a drowned child), manipulating everyone around him and doing anything to finish his latest work.
 This offers up Forster at his most callous and rebellious.
 I don't remember him cracking a smile once, and in his eyes, truly great cinema is Jack Ruby shooting Lee Harvey Oswald.
 The rest of the cast are merely pawns.
-A pre-Eastwood-parasite Sondra Locke plays Forster's girlfriend, who allows herself to be nearly raped in one of his sleazy, on-camera scenarios.
-In addition, Susanne Benton (A BOY AND HIS DOG) is another of his actresses, Sam Waterston plays his cameraman, Michael Margotta (DRIVE, HE SAID) is Hall's more-commercial student competition, while future-director Floyd Mutrux (AMERICAN HOT WAX) appears as Forster's gay friend.
-Originally lensed under the equally senseless title RUN SHADOW RUN, Noel Black directs this character-driven dirge, hot on the heels of his black comic gem, PRETTY POISON.
+Sondra Locke -- in only her second film, following her Oscar-nominated debit in THE HEART IS A LONELY HUNTER -- plays Forster's girlfriend Melisse, who allows herself to be nearly raped in one of his sleazy, on-camera scenarios.
+In addition, Susanne Benton (A BOY AND HIS DOG) is a sultry young actress who falls for Tony's charms, Sam Waterston plays his longtime cameraman, Michael Margotta (DRIVE, HE SAID) is Hall's more-commercial student competition, Jeff Corey courts Tony as a hotshot Beverly Hills agent, Mike Kellin is a drunken derelict interviewed by Tony, while future-director Floyd Mutrux (AMERICAN HOT WAX) appears as Forster's gay friend.
+Originally lensed under the equally senseless title RUN SHADOW RUN, Noel Black (hot on the heels of his black comic gem, PRETTY POISON) directs this character-driven dirge by Oscar-winning scriptwriter George Wells (best known for old-school romantic comedies like DESIGNING WOMAN and WHERE THE BOYS ARE).
 This time, he delivers a delirious free-for-all which might indeed capture that self-indulgent era, but doesn't give us any reason to give a shit about any of the characters.
-Sure, Forster is solid, but its impossible to warm up to such a self-serving blowhard, who rambles uncontrollably about how unnecessary actors are, and eventually abuses (and loses) even his closest friends.
-The best moments involve Forster's spontaneous "filmmaking-within-a-film" moments, which have a blissfully impromptu edge and provide a relief from the heavy-handed melodrama.
-Sprinkled with intriguing ideas, but ultimately uneventful, it's no wonder this pic fell through the cracks (and stayed there).
+Sure, always-solid Forster makes a totally believable blowhard, but it's impossible to warm up to such a clueless, self-serving asshole -- rambling uncontrollably about how unnecessary actors are, eventually abusing (and losing) even his closest friends, but never learning a fucking thing.
+Beautifully shot by Michel Hugo (HEAD, THE PHYNX). the best moments involve Forster's spontaneous "filmmaking-within-a-film" moments, which have a blissfully impromptu edge and provide a relief from the heavy-handed melodrama.
+Sprinkled with intriguing ideas, but ultimately uneventful, it's no wonder this flick fell through the cracks (and stayed there).

 © 1996 by Steven Puchalski.